crllect/UV-on-vercel/README.md

 ## Step 6: Deploying It

 There are infinitely many ways to do this, replit does not any form of proxies, and has spotty uptime when you can get it to work, so that will usually be a no-go.
-Many hosts such as vercel are static hosts, meaning they cant support the backend logic required for UltraViolet (atleast on paper).
+Many hosts such as vercel are static hosts, meaning they cant support the backend logic required for UltraViolet (atleast without a little bit of jank).

 # Guess what? this is actually my setup for solution one!